-Claims or disputes between you and us about your deposit account, transactions involving your deposit account, and any related service or agreement with us are subject to arbitration.
-Any claims or disputes arising from or relating to this agreement, any prior account agreement between us, or the advertising, the application for, or the denial, approval or establishment of your account are included.
-Claims or disputes are subject to arbitration, regardless of what theory they are based on or whether they seek legal or equitable remedies.
-Arbitration applies to any and all such claims or disputes, whether they arose in the past, may currently exist or may arise in the future.
-All such claims or disputes are referred to in this section as "Claims."
+Claims or disputed factual or legal issues between you and us that arise out of or relate in any way to any aspect of our relationship, interactions, or dealings with each other, including but not limited to your deposit account, transactions involving your deposit account, whether actual, potential, canceled, or other transactions, any product, service, or agreement with us, or interactions of any kind with Chase employees or agents are subject to arbitration.
+Additionally, any claims or disputed factual or legal issue arising from or relating in any way to this agreement, any prior account agreement between us, the advertising of our products, or the application for, or the denial, approval or establishment of your account are included.
+Claims or disputed factual or legal issues that fall within the scope of this arbitration provision are subject to arbitration, regardless of what legal claim or theory they are based on or whether they seek legal or equitable remedies.
+Arbitration applies to any and all such claims or disputed factual or legal issues, whether they arose in the past, may currently exist, or may arise in the future.
+All such claims or disputed factual or legal issues are referred to in this section as "Claims."